kariukikinyanjui/ironic-outreachy-application/reports/bifrost_installation_report.md

 ## Overview
 OpenStack Bifrost is a set of Ansible playbooks that automates the deployment of a standalone OpenStack Ironic bare-metal provisioning environment.
 While automated tools are powerful, real-world infrastructure often presents unique environmental challenges.

 This report documents my hands-on experience installing Bifrost on local hardware using nested virtualization.
-Rather tha presenting a sanitized, perfect run, this document highlights the actual networking, state-machine, and routing hurdles I encountered, alongside the native Linux debugging tools I used to overcome them.
+Rather than presenting a sanitized, perfect run, this document highlights the actual networking, state-machine, and routing hurdles I encountered, alongside the native Linux debugging tools I used to overcome them.

 ## Challenge 1: The Port 8080 Socket Conflict

 **The Problem**
 During the execution of the `test-bifrost.sh` deployment script, the Ansible playbook threw a fatal error while attempting to configure and start the `nginx` service for the `httpboot` directory.
-Nginx report an `[emerg] bind () to 0.0.0.0:8080 failed (98: Address already in use`) error.
+Nginx reports an `[emerg] bind () to 0.0.0.0:8080 failed (98: Address already in use`) error.

 **The Investigation**
 Ansible abstracts away system-level conflicts, so I dropped down to the Linux command line to investigate socket bindings.
 I utilized the `ss` (socket statistics) utility to track down the rogue process hoarding the port: